Lab #4: Design and Implementation of Kernel Essentials

 enabled when a task runs for the first time.

-functions (pseudo-code) at the end of the email.
-Be sure to
+functions (pseudo-code) at the end of the document.

 the design issues and to provide some feedback to help you avoid

 serious problems with your kernel.
 Due to the difficulty in evaluating